heungheung/CloudNative_Mobile/Java Apps/101-JavaAppsLab.md

 ### Prerequisites ###
 - Oracle Public Cloud Service account including Developer Cloud Service (Check with instructor if you don't have one)

+### Note
+Please be reminded that the screen captures shown below might differ from what you see on your screen - as your Identity Domain Name, Username, **Project Name**, etc can be different.

 ----

 #### Create Oracle Developer Cloud Service project ####